 CVSA Roadcheck Blitz Saves Me Money

-I don’t want to have to worry in June about the CVSA Roadcheck Blitz.
+I don’t want to have to worry in the spring about the CVSA Roadcheck Blitz.
 I don’t want to have to take days off the road because I’m afraid of an inspection.

 You shouldn’t have to, either.